Updated: Jul 15

-With this year's unique worries, many parents are considering switching to homeschooling.
+With all of the recent worries, many parents are considering switching to homeschooling.
 But how to do it in a way that is sustainable and joy-filled?

 Too often, we parents start out homeschooling by trying to re-create school at home, with too much structure, too much focus on curriculum, and too much trying to cram knowledge into our kids' brains.
 We push, we cajole, we spend hours trying to find the "perfect" curriculum that will solve our problems.
 All too soon, it leads to kids who resist (or even hate) school and parents who feel like they're losing it.